 - View the practice of medicine as integration between science and humanities

-- Medicine and Poetry
+- Narrative Medicine and Ethics

 - Program begins in October and runs through March.

-- Online seminars twice a month.
+- Online seminars once a month.

 - Specifics TBA.